Last fortnight, everything in business news was Reliance, Reliance and only Reliance.

 Reliance’s 20 year pivot into big tech could succeed, and unlock massive entrepreneurial value in India.

-By Abhinav, Keshav, Mitali, Raj and Aviral
+Written by Abhinav, Keshav, Mitali, Raj and Aviral